codemeta/codemeta.github.io/content/user-guide.md

 ### Roles

-The `Role` type property is used to define the contribution of a `Person`.
-It describes their contribution independently of the person, and allows a person, through their `id` to be linked to all of their various roles.
+The `Role` type is used to define the contribution of a `Person`, describing their contribution independently.
+It allows a `Person`, through their `id`, to be linked to all of their various roles.

-One `Person` can be credited for multiple types of `Role`.
-This means, for example, that one person can be credited as "Developer" and for "Documentation".
+One `Person` can be credited for multiple kinds of `Role`.
+This means, for example, that someone can be credited as "Developer" and for "Documentation".
 Multiple people can be attributed to the same `roleName`.
 A `Role` can also be defined for a specific period of time by using the `startDate` and `endDate` properties.

-`Role` is distinct from other `Person` type properties that such as the `maintainer` property.
-Those properties should be defined separately as top-level properties of the document, containing at least one `Person`.
+Defining a `Role` is not a substitute for defining properties that are named like roles.
+For example, the maintainer(s) may change over time and may retain attribution after their `endDate`.
+For clarity `maintainer` should only contain the current holder(s) of that position.
 {.tip}

-The `roleName` property can have any descriptive role name desired, or a URL.
-It defines the type of contribution.
+The `roleName` property can have any descriptive role name desired, or a URL It defines the type of contribution.
 The use of `id` avoids duplicating the details for a person, which keeps them consistent and easy to update.